OpenNews/srccon-work/attendence_form.md

 permalink: /tickets/attendance_form/index.html
 ---

 Tell us about what interests you in attending SRCCON:WORK!
-We'll send out invitations to attend in mid- to late October.
+We'll send out invitations to attend by the end of October.
 If invited, you'll be able to purchase a single, non-transferrable ticket for $195, plus ticket fees.
+[Learn more about our tickets process](/tickets).

 This same form is where you apply for a [travel scholarship](/scholarships) to SRCCON:WORK.
 Please check the corresponding box on this form to open up the scholarship application.